Religion in Palau: Demographics

-There also is a primarily Filipino Catholic expatriate community of 6,800 persons.

-Additionally, about 0.8% of the population was estimated to be Buddhist in 2010 and 0.2% was reported to be practicing elements of Chinese folk religion alongside as well.
-0.7% of the population in 2010 was estimated to be practicing the Baháʼí Faith and 0.1% practiced Hinduism.
-2.4% identified as agnostic while a non-negligible amount, under 0.1% of the population identified as atheist.
+In 2020, about 0.85% of the population was estimated to be Buddhist, 0.7% practiced the Baháʼí Faith and 0.25% was reported to be practicing elements of Chinese folk religion, alongside 0.5% following other traditional religions, 2% following Islam, 0.1% practicing Hinduism, and almost 5% identifying as agnostic or atheist.

+In 2022, there is a primarily Filipino Catholic expatriate community of over 3,000 people.

 History

-Since the arrival of Jesuit priests in the early 19th century, foreign missionaries have been active; some have been in the country for many years.
+Foreign missionaries were action since the arrival of Jesuit priests in the early 19th century, to the start of the 21st century.
 During the Japanese mandate, Japanese Christian missions were heavily subsidized; Japan's native Buddhists were given a comparative pittance.
 Japanese rule brought Mahayana Buddhism and Shinto to Palau, with the syncretism of the two being the majority religion among Japanese settlers.
 However, following Japan's World War II defeat, the remaining Japanese largely converted to Christianity, while the remainder continued to observe Buddhism, but stopped practicing Shinto rites.
-The Seventh-day Adventist and Evangelical churches have missionaries teaching in their respective elementary and high schools.
+In the early 2000s, the Seventh-day Adventist and Evangelical churches had missionaries teaching in their respective elementary and high schools.
 There are also approximately 400 Bengali Muslims in Palau, and recently a few Uyghurs detained in Guantanamo Bay were allowed to settle in the island nation.
 There are two mosques in Palau, one of which is located in Koror.

 Religious freedom

 The constitution of Palau establishes the freedom of religion and prohibits the government from taking any action to infringe upon it.
 It also states that the country has no state religion.

-Religious groups are required to register with the government as nonprofit organizations.
-Foreign missionaries are also required to apply for missionary permits from the Bureau of Immigration and Labor.
+Religious groups can obtain charters as (NGOs) from the registrar of corporations at the Office of the Attorney General; this involves a filing fee of $250, but registered groups are exempt from paying tax.

 Religious instruction is prohibited in public schools, but religious groups are allowed to request government funds to run private schools.

-According to US State Department reports, there have been no significant societal breaches of religious freedom in Palau.